ivanpv/Random-Walk-Metropolis-IWLS/README.md

 The Metropolis Hastings algorithm is a beautifully algorithm for producing samples from distributions that may otherwise be difficult to sample from.

-Using the function rwmet you will be able to create your own examples.
+Using the function "rwmet" you will be able to create your own examples.
 Feel free to modify theta(proposal function), M = sample size and phi.

 The iterative weighted least squares algorithm calculates the likelihood of a range of x.